aguinane/blog/content/posts/2012/toowoomba-parks/index.md

 ---
+categories:
+- Misc
-date: "2012-09-30"
+date: '2012-09-30'
+featured_image: posts/2012/toowoomba-parks/p1100940.jpg
+post_format: Gallery
 slug: toowoomba-parks
+tags:
+- Toowoomba
+- Flowers
+- Parks
+- TCOF
 title: Toowoomba Parks
-post_format: Gallery
-categories: ["Misc"]
-tags: [Toowoomba, Flowers, Parks, TCOF]
 ---

 In addition to the prize gardens, the council does up all the parks around town as well.